falcopackages/falco-cli/docs/guides/index.rst

     .. grid-item-card:: The official Django documentation
         :link: https://docs.djangoproject.com/en/dev/

-        Always have a tab open to the official Django documentation.
-It is the best source for django.
+        Django's documentation is arguably one of the best I have encountered.
+The **Topics guides** and **How-to guides** are particularly noteworthy and should not be overlooked.

     .. grid-item-card:: The HTMX documentation
         :link: https://htmx.org/

         The htmx documentation have everything you need to understand htmx but they also have great essays that are worth reading to broader your understanding of web development.

 **Programming principles**